Kettlebell Plank Row exercise demonstration image

 How to Perform

 Place two kettlebells shoulder-width apart on the floor.
-Assume a high plank position with hands gripping the kettlebell handles, maintaining a straight line from head to heels with feet wide for stability.
+Grip handles in high plank position with body straight from head to heels, feet wider than hip-width.

 Coaching Tips